Michael McNiven: Professional

 After going undrafted in the 2015 NHL Entry Draft, the Montreal Canadiens of the National Hockey League (NHL) signed McNiven to a three-year, entry-level contract on September 24, 2015.
 He made his NHL debut on January 24, 2022, relieving Cayden Primeau in the third period of an 8–2 loss to the Minnesota Wild.
 Primeau left the game after allowing five goals on 32 shots, while McNiven allowed an additional three on seven shots.
 On March 2, 2022, McNiven was traded to the Calgary Flames in exchange for future considerations.
-Before he made an appearance within the Flames organization, McNiven was again traded by the Flames to the Ottawa Senators in exchange for future considerations on March 21, 2022.
+Before he made an appearance within the Flames organization, McNiven was again traded to the Ottawa Senators in exchange for future considerations on March 21, 2022.

-As a free agent from the Senators at the conclusion of his contract, McNiven went un-signed over the summer.
-Approaching the 2022–23 season without an NHL or AHL offer, McNiven was signed to a contract with the Greenville Swamp Rabbits of the ECHL on October 10, 2022.
+As a free agent from the Senators after his contract, McNiven went unsigned over the summer.
+Approaching the 2022–23 season without an NHL or American Hockey League (AHL) offer, McNiven was signed to a contract with the Greenville Swamp Rabbits of the ECHL on October 10, 2022.

+In November 2023, McNiven agreed to a one-year contract to join the Wheeling Nailers for the 2023–24 season.
+After appearing in six games for the Nailers, posting a 3.98 GAA and a save percentage of 0.859, McNiven was traded to the Savannah Ghost Pirates on December 6, 2023.
+Just over a month later, McNiven would be traded to the Cincinnati Cyclones on January 26, 2024, his second transaction of the season.
+However, McNiven opted to continue his professional career overseas, agreeing to a contract with the France-based Rapaces de Gap of the Ligue Magnus in early February 2024.

+In August 2024, McNiven announced his retirement from active play.
+He subsequently took an assistant coaching position with the Powell River Kings of the British Columbia Hockey League (BCHL) beginning in the 2024–25 season.